 There’s no need to include jobs you worked in your early teen years, unless that role was your most recent experience.
 Stick to ones that are the most relevant, held for the longest, and the relatively recent, and you should be set.

 What about formatting?

 Title the section something easily identifiable like ‘Employment history’, ‘Work experience’, or ‘Career history’ to clearly set it apart.
 Under this, you’ll want to list your employment history from most recent to least, with each position title and company in bold lettering underneath.

 Make sure to mention the period of time you worked at each role as well, alongside the position titles.
 Underneath each of these, list the responsibilities and skills you built in bullet points, again listing a maximum of 3-5.
-Check out our examples below:

 Points on wording

 One final note on language: stick to action words as you list your responsibilities.
 Think of phrases such as ‘developed’, ‘built’, ‘trained’ etc. And stick to the past tense!